 Funding of active projects (some with student collaborators): more than $21 million (at end of FY2022)

-The department will be celebrating its 20th anniversary in 2023!
+The department celebrated its 20th anniversary in 2023!

 Conferences convening in Nashville within the next 3 years include: